AdamSmithOrlik/gravitywaveslagrangian.jl/README.md

 There are two ways to run the code.

 1) In the Julia REPL: In the terminal navigate to the root directory of the package and type $ julia.
 Inside the julia REPL type $ ] which changes to the package manager.
 Inside package manager do $ activate . and then hit backspace to go back to julia.
 Now compile the package with $ using gravitywaveslagrangian.
 After compilation you can do $ gravitywaveslagrangian.run() to run the code.
+The printed output will be displayed in the terminal and the outputted data will be saved to a file called <Run_name>.h5 in the data folder.

 2) Using a bash script: In the terminal navigate to the root directory of the package and locate the file run.sh.
-To run this file execute $ ./run.sh and the above steps will be run internally, with the output being piped to a file "output.txt".
+To run this file execute $ ./run.sh and the above steps will be run internally, with the printed output being piped to a file "output.txt" and the data saved to a file called <Run_name>.h5 in the data folder.

 Input Parameters:
 Inside gravitywavelagrangian.jl there is a dictionary called "run_dictionary" including all the default parameters for the run.
 See the run_dictionary for definitions of each parameter, but the important ones are the following: